 TCTC provides quality instruction and an ideal learning environment both in the classroom and through hands-on experiences.
-The college offers an Academic Associate of Science Degree in Nursing, an Academic Associate of Science Degree for Medical Administrative Assistant and a Certificate for Practical Nursing upon satisfactory completion of a program.
+The college offers an Associate of Science Degree in Nursing, and a Certificate for Practical Nursing upon satisfactory completion of a program.